Nevotic/runelite-macos-vpn-split-tunnel/README.md

 5. **Execute the script:** Run the script using Python with administrator privileges:
     `sudo python3 osrs_mac.py`
     *(Note on Passwords: Because this script safely modifies your Mac's temporary network routing table, it requires your Mac login password.
-As you type your password, no characters or asterisks will appear on the screen.
-This is a normal macOS security feature.
-Just type your password blindly and press Enter.)*

 6. **Play!** Wait a few seconds for the script to fetch the IPs and apply the routes.
 Once it says "Success!", open the Jagex Launcher or RuneLite and play.